A note on the Dirac operator with Kirchoff-type vertex conditions on noncompact metric graphs: Self-adjointness and spectrum

 \subsection{Self-adjointness}

-In order to apply the theory of boundary triplets to the definition of the Kirchhoff-type Dirac operator, one has to study the operator on the single components of the graph (segments and halflines) imposing suitable boundary conditions.
-Then, one describes the effect of connecting these one-dimensional components, according to the topology of the graph, through the vertex condtions \eqref{eq-kirchtype1}-\eqref{eq-kirchtype2}.
+In order to apply the theory of boundary triplets to the definition of the Kirchhoff-type Dirac operator, one has to study the operator on the single components of the graph (segments and half lines) imposing suitable boundary conditions.
+Then, one describes the effect of connecting these one-dimensional components, according to the topology of the graph, through the vertex conditions \eqref{eq-kirchtype1}-\eqref{eq-kirchtype2}.

 First, observe that the set $\mE$ of the edges of a metric graph $\cG$ can be decomposed in two subsets, namely, the set of the bounded edges $\mathrm{E}_{s}$ and set of the half-lines $\mathrm{E}_{h}$.
 Fix, then, $e\in \mathrm{E}_{s}$ and consider the corresponding minimal operator $\widetilde{D_{e}}$ on $\mathcal{H}_{e}=L^{2}(I_{e},\C^{2})$, which has the same action of \eqref{eq-actionD} but domain $H^{1}_{0}(I_{e},\C^{2})$.
 As a consequence, the adjoint operator possesses the same action and domain